8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 “This doesn’t mean that just being married automatically provides these health benefits.
 People in stressful, unhappy marriages may be worse off than a single person who is surrounded by supportive and caring friends, family, and loved ones.
 Interestingly, many of these health benefits are more pronounced for married men than for married women.”

-Angela Bisignano’s article is hypocritical.
-It shows she doesn’t care all that much about scientific research.
+Baskerville: Angela Bisignano’s article is hypocritical.
+She talks about scientific research, but she doesn’t seem to care all that much about scientific research.
 She leaves out parts of quotes.
-She misrepresented the top researchers, such as Wallerstein and Cohen and Coombs, and has misled readers all through her article.
+She misrepresented the top researchers, such as Wallerstein and Cohen and Harvard Health, and has misled readers throughout this article.

-The truth is this: After a life-saving divorce to find relief from a destructive marriage, the majority of people report better health.
-The same Jesus who heals on the Sabbath and made the religious leaders angry, also condoned divorce.
+The truth is this: After a life-saving divorce to find relief from a long destructive marriage, the majority of people report better health.
+The same Jesus who heals on the Sabbath and made the religious leaders angry also condoned divorce.

 And Baylor’s Religion Survey 2014 indicated that 7 in 10 Christians who divorced were “somewhat happy” or “very happy.”
 (Baylor is the largest Baptist university in the world.)